Answer all the questions

 Topic: Literary Elements

-⭐ "In the Town Hall" refers to the place where the scene is occurring, making it the setting.
-The setting encompasses not only the physical location but also the context in which the action takes place.
+"In the Town Hall" refers to the place where the scene is taking place, which is the setting.
+The setting is not only the physical location but also the time, environment, and context in which the events of the story occur.

 Explanation: